MAST: Model-Agnostic Sparsified Training: Additional experiments and details

-In our final experiment depicted in Figure \ref{fig:mast_loss}, we validate the claims of Theorem \ref{thm:str_conv}.
-We consider the same Logistic regression optimization problem \eqref{eq:logreg_problem} with $\lambda$ set to make sure $\kappa_f = 10^3$.
+In this experiment depicted in Figure \ref{fig:mast_loss}, we validate the claims of Theorem \ref{thm:str_conv}.
+We consider the same logistic regression optimization problem \eqref{eq:logreg_problem} with $\lambda$ set to make sure $\kappa_f = 10^3$.
 We use the whole dataset \textit{a1a} and initialization $x^0 = 0$.
 Consider $\cD$ as a uniform distribution over \rnd{$K$} sketches for $K=1$.
-Then MAST stochastic optimization formulation \eqref{eq:pretrained_compressed_problem} leads to a finite-sum problem over sketches $\mC_i$, as defined in \eqref{eq:sketch_fin_sum}.
+Then, MAST stochastic optimization formulation \eqref{eq:pretrained_compressed_problem} leads to a finite-sum problem over sketches $\mS_i$, as defined in \eqref{eq:sketch_fin_sum}.
 This allows us to evaluate the performance of Algorithm \ref{alg:SGD} (I), which converges linearly for the exact MAST loss \eqref{eq:pretrained_compressed_problem}.
+Note that applying Gradient Descent requires computing double sketched gradient for all possible ($N=d$) sketches.
+We denote step sizes as $\widehat{\gamma}_0 = 1/(L_f L_{\mathcal{D}})$ and $\gamma_0 = 1/(L_f L^{\max}_{\mS})$ according to theory.

 Our findings accentuate the pivotal role of the appropriate step size $\gamma$ in steering the trajectory of sparse training.
-Guided by our theoretical framework, this step size must be adjusted in proportion to $K^2/d^2$ for \rnd{$K$}.
+Guided by the proposed theoretical framework, this step size must be adjusted in proportion to $K^2/d^2$ for \rnd{$K$}.
 Notably, for this particular problem at hand, a larger $\gamma$ (e.g., $\gamma = 10 \gamma_0$) can accelerate convergence.
-Yet, surpassing a delineated boundary can result in the stagnation of progress (e.g., $\gamma = 20 \gamma_0$) and, in specific scenarios, even derail the convergence altogether (e.g., $\gamma = 50 \gamma_0$).
+Yet, surpassing a delineated boundary can result in stagnation of the progress (e.g., $\gamma = 20 \gamma_0$) and, in specific scenarios, even derail the convergence altogether (e.g., $\gamma = 50 \gamma_0$).
 Such observations underscore the imperative of modulating the learning rate, especially within the realms of sparse and Dropout training.